Mitchell Cancer Institute Support Groups

 Breast Friends Forever (BBF) - The mission of BFF is to create an atmosphere for breast cancer survivors to come together and receive and give emotional support and psychological support to one another.
 BFF meets the first Tuesday of each month at 5:30 p.m. on the second floor of MCI in the Multipurpose Room.
 For more information, please contact Darlene Chavers at 251-631-3989.

-Look Good Feel Better - A workshop that teaches beauty techniques to female cancer patients to help them manage the appearance-related side effect of cancer treatment.
-The group is held at MCI and participation is free of charge.
+Look Good Feel Better - A free workshop that teaches beauty techniques to female cancer patients to help them manage the appearance-related side effect of cancer treatment.
+The group is held at the American Cancer Society, 1110 Montlimar Drive, Suite 420, Mobile AL 36609.
 For more information or to register, contact American Cancer Society at 800-227-2345.

 Area Support Groups